L\'evy distributed fluctuations in the living cell cortex

-Our fluctuation measurements suggest that the actomyosin cortex has a broad distribution of stresses on its microscopic constituents, and promises insights into the functional form of that microscopic stress distribution.
-This finding is both a clue to direct the development of new physical models and a challenge for existing ones to reproduce.
-We note that our ETSD fluctuation distribution closely resembles that seen in recent experiments on a soft glassy material \cite{rodriguez2022fractal}, further supporting the analogy between the cytoskeleton and SGMs \cite{fabry2001scaling} and related approaches to model building.
-Unlike cell rheology curves, which are parameterized by a single, nearly universal exponent \cite{hoffman2009cell}, the lag time dependent ETSD parameters we measure here are sensitive to cell type-specific details of actomyosin assembly.
+Our fluctuation measurements suggest that the actomyosin cortex is driven by highly non-Gaussian noise, due to microscopic processes releasing energies less than the typical elastic energy in single cortical actin filaments.
+While these microscopic processes may display some cooperativity, such cooperativity is not required to explain the cytoquake phenomenon.
+The observed ETSD distribution of the fluctuations is both a clue to direct the development of new physical models and a challenge for existing ones to reproduce, for example through a broad distribution of elastic energies in actin filaments or other mechanical elements.
+The ETSD distribution closely resembles that seen in soft glassy materials \cite{rodriguez2022fractal}, adding to the curious similarity between the cytoskeleton and SGMs \cite{fabry2001scaling}, but this could be explained if both are simply viscoelastic solids driven by highly non-Gaussian active noise.
+Unlike cell rheology curves, which are parameterized by a single, nearly universal exponent \cite{hoffman2009cell}, the measured lag time dependent ETSD parameters appear sensitive to cell type-specific details of actomyosin assembly.
 Further experiments to link these distribution parameters to actomyosin structure and biochemistry should be useful in enabling the refinement of future models.